ponylang/ponylang-website/content/blog/last-week-in-pony-112022.md

 ### Implemented RFCs

-RFCs that whose implementation is now on the main development trunk.
+RFCs with an implementation now on the main development trunk.

 - [Inclusion of all erase codes in the Term package](https://github.com/ponylang/ponyc/pull/4246)